 A single, non-Equalities Act-compliant lift is the only alternative to the stairs to get to concourse level from Lytton Way.
+This poses frequent challenges and difficulties for wheelchair users, parents with pushchairs, the elderly and infirm.

 Development Issues